 1. Motivational and incentive stage.

 Guys, do you like to solve riddles?
-Listen carefully:
+Listen attentively:

 At night everything suddenly became white.